jeffdonthemic/sinatra-grape/README.md

 ## Dependencies

-* Ruby 2.1.2 or greater (but will probably for 1.9.x)
+* Ruby 2.1.2 or greater (but will probably work for 1.9.x)
 * Grape
 * Mongo
 * Sinatra